Giovanni Parenti: Minister General

-As Minister General, Parenti he gave the order not to accept apostates, and that no one should be professed without permission of the Provincial Minister.
+As Minister General, Parenti gave the order not to accept apostates, and that no one should be professed without permission of the Minister Provincial.
 Gregory IX employed the new general on political missions at Florence and Rome, and charged the Franciscans with the direction and maintenance of the Poor Clares.

 In 1230, the friars gathered for the General Chapter.
 There were also many people from the surrounding towns, as this was to coincide with the translation of Francis' body from the Church of St. George to the new basilica.
 It was then discovered that Elias, with the cooperation of the secular authorities who were concerned about crowd control, had the body secretly interred some days previously, without notifying the Minister General.
 The celebratory ceremonies went on after the fact.

-At the General Chapter, Elias, through his supporters, attempted to take charge of the Order; but he was resisted by Anthony of Padua and a number of Minister Provincials.
+At the General Chapter, Elias, through his supporters, attempted to take charge of the order; but he was resisted by Anthony of Padua and a number of Minister Provincials.
 Those who had disturbed the proceedings were subsequently scattered among the various provinces, and Elias retired to a hermitage for a time.

-Parenti and Elias differed on their interpretation of the Rule.
+Parenti and Elias differed on their interpretation of the rule.
 Parenti held a strictly literal view.
 A delegation was sent to Rome to ask for clarification.
 The section in question was Chapter IV, which "strictly enjoins on all the brothers that in no wise they receive coins or money, either themselves or through an interposed person."
-However, the ministers and custodes have to take the greatest care of their subjects through spiritual friends, according to places and times and other circumstances, saving always that, as has been said, they shall not "receive coins or money".

 In September 1230, Gregory IX issued the bull Quo elongati.
 In it, the pope said that as he helped Francis draft the Rule, he understood the founder's intent.
 Realizing that strict compliance with "holy poverty" was in many ways impractical for both adequate care off the aged and infirm friars, and those friars serving in convents in the towns, rather than in hermitages, Gregory declared that the brothers may appoint a messenger (nuntius), who may receive money from benefactors and in the latter's name either spend it for the present needs of the friars, or confide it to a spiritual friend for imminent wants.
 The principle of absolute poverty is maintained for the individual friar and for the whole community; still the use of the necessary movable objects is granted them.

 Parenti, under pressure to step down, resigned in 1232 at a chapter held in Rieti, and Elias became General Minister.

-Parenti retired to the Vicariate of Sardinia.
+He retired to the Vicariate of Sardinia.
 According to the Franciscan Martyrology, he died in Corsica in 1240.